mellium/xmpp/docs/overview.md

 output streams somewhere else (such as an XML console):

 ```
 // StreamConfig contains options for configuring the default Negotiator.
 type StreamConfig struct {
 	// The native language of the stream.
 	Lang string

-	// S2S causes the negotiator to negotiate a server-to-server (s2s) connection.
-	S2S bool

 	// A list of stream features to attempt to negotiate.
 	Features []StreamFeature